AmazeeLabs/subscriptions/README.txt

 Example:
 This {{!has_new_comments==1?has:doesn't have any}} new comments.

+Undefined variables are replaced by themselves, i.e. they remain as !varname.
+Example:
+{{!sender_name==!sender_name?Sender is undefined:Sender: !sender_name}}

+Variables can be defined and empty.
+Example:
+{{!sender_name==?Sender is empty:Sender is either undefined or non-empty}}

 Note: All the URL variables are built by calling the url() core function.
 You may be able to influence the return value of url() by setting $base_url